 A Different Kind of Picnic In the Park

 By Jimmy O'Connor | Posted on June 25, 2012

 Nearly 20 million children receive free or reduced-priced lunches at school each year.
 During the summer months fewer than 3 million children partake in free summer lunch.
 Learn how park and recreation agencies are serving to fill this gap this summer, helping improve lives and communities

 One Thousand Days of Just Spinning Their Wheels

 By Stacey Pine | Posted on June 21, 2012

 Pressure built on Capitol Hill as lawmakers faced the pending expiration of the current transportation law.

 Scholarships and Fellowships it is WORTH it

-Read why one Young Professional recommends that young park and recreation professionals should apply for the NRPA Young Professional Fellowship and other scholarship opportunities to further their professional development and career.
+A Young Professional recommends that young park and recreation professionals should apply for the NRPA Young Professional Fellowship to further their professional development and career.